-If it is necessary for a student to stay home due to illness or other reasons, the student's parent/guardian is to call the elementary school office by 10:00 a.m. on the day of the absence.
+If it is necessary for a student to stay home due to illness or other reasons, the student's parent/guardian is to call the elementary school office by 9:00 a.m. on the day of the absence.
 If the parent does not call school, the school secretary is required to phone parents regarding student absences.

 - 3 days of absence by the end of September

 - 5 days of absence by the end of October

 - 7 days of absence by the end of November

 - 8 days of absence by the end of December

 - 10 days of absence by the end of January

 - 12 days of absence by the end of February

 - 13 days of absence by the end of March

 - 16 days of absence by the end of April

-16 days of absence by the end of April

 - 17 days of absence by the end of May

-First Offense: The Principal will notify parents/guardians of attendance concerns, in writing.
-Subsequent Offenses: Second written notification of concern, principal/parent conference or written notification of case referral to a Family School Advocate.
+First Offense:The Principal will notify parents/guardians of attendance concerns, in writing.Subsequent Offenses:Second written notification of concern, principal/parent conference or written notification of case referral to a Family School Advocate.